 Participants

 One-hundred-eighteen undergraduate students were simultaneously recruited from the University of Southern Mississippi (n = 66) and Midwestern State University (n = 52) and participated in Experiment 2A online for partial course credit.
 Like the previous set of experiments, participants were randomly assigned to either JOL or no-JOL encoding groups.
-The same data screening criteria from Experiment 1A were applied, which removed five participants from the final sample and led to responses from 113 participants being available for analysis (n JOL group = 57; n no-JOL group = 56).
+The same data screening criteria from Experiment 1A were applied, which removed five participants from the final sample , leaving 113 participants available for analysis (n JOL group = 57; n no-JOL group = 56).
 A sensitivity analyses conducted using G*Power 3.1 suggested that this final sample size was adequate to detect small main effects/interactions or larger (d = 0.24, α = .05, 1 – β = .80).

 Materials and Procedure